cyber-dojo-retired/runner-stateful/README.md

   }
 ```

-# avatar_old
+# POST avatar_old
-The avatar with the given avatar_name has left
+Tears down the avatar with the given avatar_name,
-the kata with the given kata_id.
+in the kata with the given kata_id.
 - parameters, eg
 ```
   {  "image_name": "cyberdojofoundation/gcc_assert",